microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 - Keep the revenue model as simple as possible by balancing the need to provide choice with the risk of overwhelming customers with a confusing array of options.
 Keep the number of dimensions used to differentiate across the revenue model tiers as few as possible.
 - Be transparent by providing clear documentation about the different options and giving your customers tools to help choose the revenue model that best suits their needs.

+Identify the range of pricing models that will be required.
+A pricing model describes a specific set of rules that the API Provider can use to turn consumption by the the API Consumer into revenue.

-For example, to support the customer stages above, we would need six types of subscription:
+For example, to support the seven customer lifecycle stages in the example above, we could leverage six different pricing models:

 - `Free` - enables the API Consumer to trial the API in an obligation and cost free way, to determine whether it fulfils a use case.
 This removes all barriers to entry.
 - `Freemium` - allows the API Consumer to use the API for free, but to transition into a paid for service as demand increases.